WordPress/openverse/documentation/projects/proposals/trust_and_safety/detecting_sensitive_textual_content/20230330-implementation_plan_filtering_and_designating_results_with_sensitive_textual_content.md

 We must add a new boolean query parameter to the search query serialiser, `unstable__include_sensitive_results`.
-This parameter will default to the inactive state.
+This parameter will default to the disabled state.
 We will remove the `unstable` designation during the wrap-up of this implementation plan.
 This parameter should also reflect the state of the `mature` parameter: when `mature` is enabled, the new parameter should also be enabled.
 This prepares us to deprecate the `mature` parameter when we remove the